a-robu/chip8emu/README.md

 # How to Play

-Computers that ran CHIP-8 had a hexadecimal keyboard with keys from 1 to F, arranged in a 4x4 grid.
+Computers that ran CHIP-8 had a hexadecimal keyboard with keys from 1 to F, arranged in a 4 by 4 grid.

 This interpreter maps them to QWERTY keyboards as shown in the following drawing.